 We commit to become a member of "EUROPEAN PAEDIATRIC TRANSNATIONAL RESEARCH INFRASTRUCTURE”, abbreviated "EPTRI", an international non-profit association, based at Herestraat 49, 3000 Leuven, Belgium, whose purpose is to set up an innovative system which, also in collaboration with other relevant paediatric initiatives, encompasses the entire paediatric medicinal products and medical devices development workflow, and to make available at each step of this procedure the competences, technologies and methods adapted to the specific paediatric needs.

 The EPTRI vision is to broaden the knowledge of human development and ontogeny, supporting new health solutions dedicated to children.
-EPTRI is a distributed Research Infrastructure, aimed at facilitating basic, preclinical translational and clinical research into the discovery and development of paediatric medicines medical devices and digital health solutions, providing access to key technologies, standardized models and analytical working tools, and expertise specifically implemented for or adapted to the pediatric setting.
+EPTRI is a distributed Research Infrastructure, aimed at facilitating basic, preclinical, translational and clinical research into the discovery and development of paediatric medicines medical devices and digital health solutions, providing access to key technologies, standardized models and analytical working tools, and expertise specifically implemented for or adapted to the pediatric setting.

 We understand that there is an annual membership fee of €5,000.00 subject to renewal each year, and we declare to know and accept the rules defined in the EPTRI AISBL Statute.